The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 The cancellation rate must not exceed the value of 2.5%, otherwise suspension is imminent.
 For winning the BuyBox, this value should be close to 0%.

-Tip: How can you prevent cancellations?
+Tip: How to prevent cancellations?

 Inventory management is of great importance.
-Regulate this work process with automated tools.
+Manage this work process with automated tools.
 Ensure an automatic connection to Amazon to prevent overselling.
 Also, pay attention to purchasing trends and regularly check the stock levels of the most popular items in your product range.
 Alternatively, you can save resources and rely on Amazon’s FBA service.

 6. Rate of late deliveries

 With Prime, Amazon has set standards for shipping in eCommerce in many ways.
 Customers want to receive their goods quickly and, above all, on time.
 Many customers rely on the estimated delivery dates.
-If these are not met, customers are disappointed and have a negative experience with Amazon.
+If these are not met, customers are disappointed and have a bad experience with Amazon.
 This can lead to guarantee claims and negative reviews, which should be avoided.

 A delivery is considered late by Amazon if the shipping confirmation is sent AFTER the estimated shipping date has passed.